Japanese Sandos in the US

-If you hop on a flight to Japan, you need only waltz into the corner convenience store to sample a legitimately great sando.
+If you hop on a flight to Japan, you need only waltz into the corner convenience store to munch on a legitimately great sando along with your quirky pop culture fix.
 You’ll have to search harder for sandos in the USA, but Japanese sandos are popping up left and right lately, everywhere from casual kissaten to high end restaurants:

 1Konbi — Los Angeles, California

 You’ve probably seen Konbi’s highly photogenic egg salad sandos all over Instagram.
 Gaze upon that perfect soft boiled egg nestled in mysteriously superior Japanese egg salad, and you’ll start to see why without taking a single bite.
 I’m clearly an egg salad devotee, but you’ll find other sando varieties to sample, along with a streamlined menu that includes pastries and coffee.